xaviervia/washington/README.md

 The `suiteTask` is a [Folktale Task](https://github.com/origamitower/folktale/tree/master/src/data/task).
 In a nutshell, that means that you can `map` or `chain` over it to get access to the results.
 These operations are defined in the [Fantasy Land specification](https://github.com/fantasyland/fantasy-land).

-If you are not familiar with a fantasy land monad, think of `map` and `chain` as the `then` of a Promise.
+If you are not familiar with this, think of `map` and `chain` as the `then` of a Promise.
+In the ["Why do you say this is functional"](#why-do-you-say-this-is-functional) section there are links to great tutorials if you want to learn more.

 ### Suite Result